 Sometimes you may notice Windows PC started crawling along and the hard drive was working its tail off.
 While checking the Task Manager and sure enough it showed the hard drive was being used at 99%.
 And all of that was due to the service called SuperFetch.
-So you have a question on your mind What is Superfetch service? why its causing high system resource usage and how to Disable Superfetch service.
+So you have a question on your mind What is Superfetch service? why it is causing high system resource usage and how to Disable the Superfetch service.

 What is Superfetch?

-Superfetch is a memory management technology that helps keep the computer consistently responsive to your programs, As per Microsoft the main purpose of SuperFetch service to “maintains and improves system performance over time”
+Superfetch is a memory management technology that helps keep the computer consistently responsive to your programs, As per Microsoft the main purpose of SuperFetch service is to “maintains and improves system performance over time”

 Superfetch is to make your PC boot and run faster, programs will load quicker and the file Indexing will be quicker